 Co-editors: Grace C. and Michael T. (updated in 1/4/2021)

-A roll or two can be a good thing on occasion although this list focuses on ingredients you can actually taste and appreciate without thinking “these flavors remind me of a freezer-burned tuna that sat buried under frozen tamales topped off with some spicy sauce.”
+An Americanized roll or two can be a good thing on occasion although this list focuses on ingredients you can actually taste and appreciate.
+Flavors that do not remind me of a freezer-burned tuna that sat buried under frozen tamales topped off with some spicy sauce.
 So if you want to find the best sushi in Orange County that reflects Japanese culture, you have come to the right place.

 The Judging Criteria